leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

     Using a TDE wallet password is optional.
 If you use customer-managed encryption keys stored in a vault in your tenancy, the TDE wallet password does not apply to your DB system.

-    > **Note:** For Customer-managed keys, Use Show Advance Options at the end of the Create Database dialog to configure customer-managed keys.If you are using customer-managed keys or want to specify a different TDE wallet password, uncheck the Use the administrator password for the TDE wallet box.
+    > **Note:** For Customer-managed keys, Use Show Advance Options at the end of the Create Database dialog to configure customer-managed keys.
+If you are using customer-managed keys or want to specify a different TDE wallet password, uncheck the Use the administrator password for the TDE wallet box.
 If you are using customer-managed keys, leave the TDE password fields blank.
 To set the TDE wallet password manually, enter a password in the Enter TDE wallet password field, then confirm by entering it into the Confirm TDE wallet password field.

     **Select workload type**: Choose the workload type that best suits your application: